keploy/community-blog/cmdidlnsg001402l71dpbf14b.md

 ### **Include Real-World Case Studies**

 **Example 1: E-Commerce Platform**
-In an e-commerce platform, integration testing ensures that the shopping cart, payment gateway, and inventory system work together.
+In an e-commerce platform, It ensures that the shopping cart, payment gateway, and inventory system work together.
 Integration tests would check that when a user adds an item to the cart, the inventory is updated and the payment gateway is triggered correctly.

 **Example 2: Healthcare Application**
-For a healthcare system, integration testing ensures that the patient registration system, billing system, and appointment scheduling system interact properly.
+For a healthcare system, It ensures that the patient registration system, billing system, and appointment scheduling system interact properly.
 Integration tests would verify that when a new patient is registered, the appointment scheduling system is updated automatically.

 ### **Address Common Challenges and Solutions**